wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 If that still doesn't fix it, verify that NVTF is actually working by using the console command `IsDLLLoaded NVTF`.

+### I found a mistake in the guide

+Please cLick the "Edit this page" link at the bottom and submit a pull request with the necessary changes.
+Thanks for helping out!

 ### `IsDLLLoaded NVTF` reports `>> 0`

 Install the [DirectX Runtime Libraries](intro#requirements).